balajeerc/balajeerc.github.io/_posts/2017-09-17-There-is-No-Idiomatic-Haskell.md

 Haskell is the most expressive programming language that I have ever encountered.
 More than Clojure and other Lisps.
 More than any of the half dozen imperative languages I have had the trouble of dealing with.
 It manages to pull off this level of expressiveness with just a dozen or so special forms.
 I have never been as besotted with any other language.

 However, Haskell has a very interesting trait.
-There is no idiomatic way of doing anything!
+There is no idiomatic way of doing any8thing!

 ## Too Many Roads Leading to Rome